Bernard Toohey

 Bernard Toohey (born 18 February 1963) is a former Australian rules footballer who played during the 1980s and early 1990s as a defender.

-Toohey started his career in 1981 with Geelong, where he played for five years.
-He then moved up to Sydney and earned All-Australian selection in 1987.
+Originally from Picola & District Football League (PDFL) club Barooga, Toohey started his career in 1981 with Geelong, where he played for five years.
+He then transferred to Sydney and earned All-Australian selection in 1987.
 Two years later, he spent half of the season at full-forward and was the Swans' leading goal-kicker.

+Toohey finished his career at Footscray, retiring at the end of the 1992 AFL season.